pratheeshkumar99/SketchGAN/README.md

 - **SSIM (Structural Similarity Index)**: Measures the quality of the generated images in terms of their structural similarity to the target images.
 - **PSNR (Peak Signal-to-Noise Ratio)**: Evaluates the quality of the generated images by comparing the noise level to the fidelity of the image reproduction.

-#### Grid Search Results
+#### Grid Search Results for Gamma-Inverted Models
-The grid search was comprehensive, focusing on balancing the SSIM and PSNR scores to determine the best overall model performance.
-Here are the results:

-**Grid Search Hyperparameter Tuning Results for Gamma Inversion:**
-Summary of Top Performing Models Based on Both SSIM and PSNR:
+##### Summary of Enhanced Model Performance
+The following table presents the top performing models after applying gamma inversion preprocessing.
+These results show significant improvements in both SSIM and PSNR metrics compared to the baseline models.

 | Model ID | Learning Rate | Batch Size | Dropout Rate | SSIM  | PSNR  | Overview                                       |
 |----------|---------------|------------|--------------|-------|-------|------------------------------------------------|
 | 1        | 0.005         | 16         | 0.1          | 0.8076| 22.475| Highest SSIM, best overall PSNR, excellent balance|